digicademy/categories_example/README.md

 ## Setup

 1. Install the extension with the extension manager
-2. Include the TypoScript setup of this extension in your template
+2. Include the TypoScript setup of this extension in your TypoScript template
 3. Create some categories
 4. Create a plugin on a page, select the parent categories from which the tree should be generated.
 Don't forget to set the storage pid of the category records in the plugin